Quince Cranberry and Persimmon Crisp

-I have three new recipes this week for you all for my contribution to Christmas week.
+I have three new recipes this week for you all for a week of Christmas recipes.
 First up is this simple Quince, Cranberry and Persimmon Crisp.

 Quince is a fruit I am not as familiar with as I am with persimmon, having only eaten a few times.
 Its a bit like an apple and a pear but much firmer, and it is often made into jams or jellies.
 It’s a late fall fruit that can be stored up to a few months at room temperature so they last through winter.
 They are best poached first then baked when used in a crisp since they take longer to soften up than persimmon or other fruits like apples or pears do.
 I knew they would be a great addition to the persimmon crisp.
 Making it a quince and persimmon crisp.
 But it still needed one more item.
 Cranberries.

 I used frozen cranberries in this crisp.
 I always have a couple bags of cranberries in my freezer, usually saved for when clients ask me to make Christmas recipes in July and fresh cranberries are still over 4 months away in stores.
 They are a great tart addition to this crisp, making it a quince, cranberry and persimmon crisp.

 I also went with spices in the fruit mixture as well as the topping.
 I wanted there to be a nice hint of spice that complemented the fruit well.
 Cardamom goes really well with quince and persimmon, crisps can’t be without cinnamon and freshly grated nutmeg add that nice wintery spice to the crisp.
 This smells amazing when baking.
 I also added in a little maple syrup to the filling and topping to help take the edge off the tartness of the cranberries.
 The flavors in this crisp are really well balanced.